Adroiti/docs-for-code-review-tools/Cppcheck/memsetClassReference.md

-Pattern: Use of `memfunc` on class that contains reference
+Pattern: Use of `memset` on class that contains reference

 Issue: -

 ## Description

-Using `memfunc` on class that contains a reference.
+Using `memset` on class that contains a reference.

 ## Further Reading